Review: Pandora’s Legacy

 About Esther Keller

-Esther Keller is the librarian at JHS 278, Marine Park in Brooklyn, NY.
-There she started the library's first graphic novel collection and strongly advocated for using comics in the classroom.
-She also curates the Graphic Novel collection for the NYC DOE Citywide Digital Library.
+Esther Keller is the librarian at William E. Grady CTE HS in Brooklyn, NY.
+In addition, she curates the Graphic Novel collection for the NYC DOE Citywide Digital Library.
 She started her career at the Brooklyn Public Library and later jumped ship to the school system so she could have summer vacation and a job that would align with a growing family's schedule.
-On the side, she is a mother of 4 and regularly reviews for SLJ and School Library Connection (formerly LMC).
-In her past life, she served on the Great Graphic Novels for Teens Committee where she solidified her love and dedication to comics.
+On the side, she is a mother of 4 and regularly reviews for SLJ.
+In her past life, she served on the Great Graphic Novels for Teens Committee where she solidified her love and dedication to comics and worked in the same middle school library for 20 years.

 ADVERTISEMENT